albertoalcolea/gmailsync/README.md

 To create a new Google Cloud Platform project go to this link and create a new project:
 [https://console.cloud.google.com/](https://console.cloud.google.com/)

-Then you need to create a new OAuth 2.0 and download it.
+Then you need to enable Gmail API for that project and generate a new OAuth 2.0 key and download it.
 By default gmailsync takes this file from `~/.gmailsync/credentials.json`.
 You can customize this path in the configuration file.

 This file will be the credentials file of the application in the context of gmailsync.